-When driving, most of us take advantage of the "Right turn on red" law, but do you know that in most U.S. states, it is legal to turn left on red under certain conditions?
-This article describes when, where and in what states it is legal to turn left at a red traffic light.
-Updated on 29 May 2016.
+When driving, most of us take advantage of the "right turn on red" law which is in place in all 50 states as well as the District of Columbia, Guam, and Puerto Rico.
+But do you know that in most U.S. states and territories, it is legal to turn left on red under certain conditions?
+This article describes when and where it is legal to turn left at a red traffic light.

-- New York City (also no Right on Red)
+- New York City (also no turning right on red)